donald-okara/volyum-kmp-sdk/README.md

 Volyum is a friendly feedback platform designed with Kotlin Multiplatform in mind.
 It helps developers easily gather valuable feedback from their users right within their app, using the Volyum SDK.

+> Note: The platform is still in development.
+Thank you for being among the first ones here, but the SDK is currently non-functional unless you have valid credentials(how did you get them 😅)

 ---
 ## Step 1: Installation
 The Volyum SDK is available on **Maven Central** (the default store for Kotlin libraries), so installation is straightforward.